oracle/weblogic-kubernetes-operator/docs-source/content/samples/simple/domains/model-in-image/_index.md

    **Note**: If you're running on a remote Kubernetes cluster, then substitute `$(hostname).$(dnsdomainname)` with an external address suitable for contacting the cluster.

-### Optionally access the WebLogic console
+### Optionally access the WebLogic Server Console

-> WARNING: This sample externally exposes the WebLogic console and exposes it using a plain text http port.
-This is not secure and should not be done in production deployments.
+{{% notice warning %}} This sample externally exposes the WebLogic Server Console using a plain text HTTP port.
+This is _not_ secure and should not be done in production deployments.
+{{% /notice %}}

-You can add an ingress rule to access the WebLogic Console from your local browser
+You can add an Ingress rule to access the WebLogic Server Console from your local browser.

-1. Find out the service name of the admin server and service port number.
+1. Find out the service name of the Administration Server and service port number.

-The name follows the pattern <Domain UID>-<admin server name> all lower case and the port number will be described in your
+   The service name follows the pattern `domainuid-adminservername`, all lower case, with a hyphen `-` substituted for each underscore `_`.
+   The port number for administration traffic is configured in your WebLogic configuration (your model files), where the default is `7001`.

-You can also find the information by:
+   If your domain resource is deployed, then you can also find the information by getting the port number for the Administration Server's pod:

 ```
 kubectl -n sample-domain1-ns get services